Daksh4Code/FamConnect-Family-contacts-simplified/README.md

 database based on a certain criteria. **(CUSTOM)**
 - As a user, I want the ability to see the contact(s) whose birthday(s) is/are upcoming. **(CUSTOM)**

+## In phase 4:
+- As a user, when I exit the application, I want to view a (logged) console which displays all the key events performed during that session of the app.
+**(REQUIRED/LOGGING)**

 # Instructions for Grader
 - NOTE FOR GRADER: RUN THE **'SplashScreen'** CLASS TO SEE ALL